Black Terracotta Pitcher from Bisalhães

 - 30-Day exchange or refund policy

-This jug is part of the porteries crafted by Sezinando Fernandes Ramalho, probably the last potter to use the ancestral technique of making black pottery from Bisalhães.
+This jug is part of the porteries crafted by Jorge Ramalho, the last potter to use the ancestral technique of making black pottery from Bisalhães.

-The originality of this pottery lies in its color, which can vary from coal black to dark gray.
-This coloring is obtained naturally by firing in the open air, in a fire of wood, grass and damp earth.
-More than an object, this jug is a part of the Portuguese heritage, considered today as world heritage to be safeguarded, by UNESCO.
+The uniqueness of this pottery resides in its color, which ranges from deep black to dark gray.
+This distinctive hue is achieved through natural firing in the open air, using a combination of wood, grass, and damp earth.

 Why I love it